Forex Card vs Credit Card

 Credit Card

-- Widely accepted at most merchants and ATMs globally.
+• Widely accepted by most merchants and ATMs globally.

 When to Choose a Forex Card vs Credit Card?